Using the Secret Server SDK for DevOps

 -

-Type "SDK" in the search text box and select SDK client from the results.
+Type "SDK" in the main search box at the top of your screen in Secret Serverand select SDK client from the results.
 The SDK Client Management page appears.

 -